 "Billy!"
 Emil called to Billy with his mind.
 "Billy, I have a problem."

-Billy sleeps in the same room with Emil.
+Billy shares the room with Emil.
 "I'm here, Emil," Billy said.
 Emil felt a hand on his leg and the mattress move a little bit.

 "My special glasses are not in the charger," Emil told Billy.
 "I think they might have fallen onto the floor."